When we take any kind of risk, the most important question to ask is “Is it worth it?”

 Some of the things on that display are not new, to me or to you.
 For example, showcasing the materials that we offer to children and storing them in a self-explanatory manner has been all over Pinterest for decades but does every classroom has this type of display?

 Using loose parts is not new either, yet selling a small paper bag filled with 5 “handfuls” of different loose parts was very successful because sometimes you don’t need to have the whole bucket.

 A simple invitation to play featured the dragon from the Farm Animal Set by a local company WoodChaCallIt, also known as The Toymaker of Lunenburg.
 And the rest of the animal set and the Diverse Family display got a lot of positive feedback.

 One thing was truly new, at least as a product that can be purchased for the classroom.
 Handmade trees from Sticks & Strings by Aya Saito with the natural wood trunk and crocheted tops received many comments.
 In fact, I had to label some trees as “samples” to be able to show them to the teachers before they were all sold out!
-So if you want to order some, you can do it right here!

 I met a ton of people that I know and it was great to see so many familiar faces!
 I met people I studied with, people who taught me at the college, teachers I worked with and those who taught my children!
 I met people from the government and some parents whose children I know.
 My neighbors at the trade show were my vendors and the future contractors for the centre where I work.
 I even met people who teach my children’s gymnastics!

 As a teacher, I had an opportunity to attend the presentations on Saturday and the gala on Friday.
 It was lovely to see Pamela Streeter, the director of the centre where I work, to receive an award and be recognized for her contributions to the local ECE field.